 Early one summer, many years ago, my wife and I strapped our canoe to the roof of our Honda FIT, folded down the back seats, and filled up the car with camping gear, climbing gear, and food.
 We set out with no particular destinations in mind and with only a required return date some 6+ weeks later.
-Tenkara had just been introduced in the US but I had not yet discovered it; a fact that has me kicking myself to this day when I think about all those beautiful lakes and rivers we paddled and camped next to in California, Oregon, Idaho, Montana, Wyoming, and South Dakota.
+Tenkara had just been introduced in the US but I had not yet discovered it.
+A fact that has me kicking myself to this day when I think about all those beautiful lakes and rivers we paddled and camped next to in California, Oregon, Idaho, Montana, Wyoming, and South Dakota but did not fish.

 After that trip, many years ago, life took me down the path that had more roots and obligations - but only for a little while.
 Three years ago when my wife graduated from graduate school, we settled back into the more desirable lifestyle of the nomad.
-First we lived in Maryland for one year and then we moved to Japan.
+First we lived in Maryland for a little over a year and then we moved to Japan.

 The stream was very small and after having no luck for a while, we collapsed the rod and cut through the forest to the next river.
 It was a fairly quick cross country jaunt and soon enough we were standing in the next creek that I had actually caught numerous fish in last season.
 We continued with the leap frogging method, working our way upstream.